semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ![Invite people to the organization](./img/invite-people.jpg)

-You can also add people without repository access by typing their GitHub usernames and pressing **Invite**
+You can also add people without repository access by typing their GitHub usernames on the top input box and pressing **Invite**.

 ## What have we learned?

 - How to create a project
-- How to invite people to the organization and the project
+- How to invite people
-- What blocks are and how they related to jobs
+- What blocks and jobs are
-- That jobs in the same block run in parallel
+- How jobs in the same block run in parallel
 - That block settings apply to all jobs in the block

 ## What's next?

-In the next section we'll do our first steps with [Continuous Integration](./continuous-integration)
+In the next section we'll do our first steps with Continuous Integration.